Blendify/blender-manual/blender_docs/manual/getting_started/installing_blender/installing.rst

 `minimum or recommended requirements <http://www.blender.org/download/requirements/>`__.

 Always check that the graphics drivers are up to date, and that OpenGL is well supported.
-Other Blender dependencies are already included in the binary, and you do not need to worry about those unless installing from source.

-Support for other hardware such as 3D mice and graphic tablets is covered later in :doc:`Supported Hardware </getting_started/installing_blender/hardware>`.
+Support for other hardware such as graphic tablets and 3D mice are covered later in :doc:`Supported Hardware </getting_started/installing_blender/hardware>`.